-Collective foraging is a common metaphor for human social learning^{38,41,42}.
+Collective foraging is a common metaphor for human social learning.
 With similar dynamics as marketplace innovation or scientific research, peers can be both useful sources of social information, but also competitors for the same limited resources.
 Here, we used an immersive virtual environment (Fig. 1), where each individual's limited field of view imposes a trade-off between allocating attention to individual or social learning, while spatial proximity to others directly shapes opportunities (and also costs) for social interactions.
-With unprecedented access to visual field data (Fig. 1c) and spatial trajectories, our analyses provide unique insights into the structural and temporal dynamics of social interactions, where we study how people adapt to both differ-
+With access to visual field data (Fig. 1c) and spatial trajectories, our analyses provide insights into the structural and temporal dynamics of social interactions, where we study how people adapt to both different reward environments (smooth vs. random; Fig. 1e) and to dynamically changing social environments.